osefatul/angular/README.md

 ```

 ### Why React developers don't tend to use RxJS?
+React architecture focus more on the state than the streams of data but for asynchronous data we can use RxJs.

 React developers tend not to use observables for several reasons:

 1. Familiarity: React developers are usually familiar with using state and props to manage component state and data flow, and observables are a new concept that requires additional learning and effort to understand and use effectively.